pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 ANALISTA DE SISTEMAS - DESENVOLVE/SP - VUNESP

-Item.
 24. Leia o texto a seguir.

 The Object-Relational (OR) model is very similar to the relational model; however, it treats